mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ### WAF custom rules
 Our WAF policy will consist of custom security rule.

-We can configure [custom rules](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview#custom-authored-rules) for a WAF, using the following controls:
+I can configure [custom rules](https://learn.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview#custom-authored-rules) for a WAF, using the following controls:

 - IP allow list and block list.
 - Geographic-based access control.